What could be better decor for the cottage or your front porch at the holidays than a full sized rustic driftwood Christmas tree?

 - a strong base to hold up your creation.
 We cut a small stump from a thick branch of a fallen Ash tree from a recent storm.

-- a drill with a bit that’s a touch larger than the diameter of the center rod.
+- a drill *with a drill bit* that’s a touch larger than the diameter of the center rod.

 The concept for this type of tree is pretty simple: